 When we talk about procuring and transplanting tissues in France, it chiefly relates to the cornea (the thin membrane on the surface of the eyes).
 But other tissues can be harvested after death, such as skin, bones, arteries, veins and heart valves.
-In France, over 9,000 corneas were collected in 2012, and just over 4,000 corneal transplants were performed.
+In France, more than 9,000 corneas are collected each year.
 This form of donation has grown significantly in recent years, mainly because of the development of general hospitals.
 The number of corneas procured currently meets the needs of patients.
 The donation of corneas enables thousands of people who have lost their sight to be treated each year.

 THE ROLE OF THE AGENCE DE LA BIOMEDECINE